sks316/JSRLoader/README.md

 ## Downloading and usage

+Before downloading JSRLoader, please ensure you have installed Python 3.

 Perform a `git clone`, navigate to the cloned directory, and run `pip install -r requirements.txt` to install everything JSRLoader needs to run.

 Once everything is installed, run JSRLoader by running the following command: